gnafit/gna/doc/source/inputs.rst

   -- analysis --name first_analysis --datasets peak_fakedata --observables peak/spectrum

-The name of the analysis, which will be used later, is specified, along with the datasets, whose data and, uncertanties and covariance information will be used and finally the observables, we are going to analyze.
+The name of the analysis, which will be used later, is specified, along with the datasets, whose data, uncertainties and covariance information will be used and finally the observables that we are going to analyze.

 To turn the analysis into optimization problem, we need to use some statistic.
-The only implemented for now the chi-squared (weightet least squares) statistic.
+The only implemented for now the chi-squared (weighted least squares) statistic.
 To use it, the following command should be applied::